top of page

 • Dec 22, 2025

-• 3 min read
+• 4 min read

-Holiday Foods: The Hidden Dangers
+Holiday Foods: The Hidden Dangers for Your Pets

-Your holiday table is full of foods that can seriously harm your pets.
-Here are the main culprits:
+The holiday season brings joy, laughter, and delicious food.
+However, your holiday table can also be full of foods that can seriously harm your pets.
+Here are the main culprits to watch out for:

-• Xylitol in sugar-free baked goods, candies and gum (extremely toxic - check your labels!)
+• Xylitol in sugar-free baked goods, candies, and gum (extremely toxic—check your labels!)

-• Alcohol (watch out for those leftover holiday cocktails.)
+• Alcohol (watch out for those leftover holiday cocktails)

 • Yeast dough (causes bloating and alcohol poisoning as it ferments).
 A common culprit is baked dough ornaments made at school.